dtonhofer/prolog_notes/swipl_notes/about_findall/README.md

 "Negation and Control in Prolog" in 1985 - reference at the end of this page).
 It still made it into the ISO Standard of 1995.
 Shouldn't it be deprecated?

-Moreover, it doesn't work with constraints and attributed variables, see "Beware the copying of unbound variables" below.
+Note that it _does_ work with unbound variables that have constraints, at least in SWI Prolog.
+See "Will constraints be retained?" below.

 ## Intro